Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • which optic nerves and muscles are affected;

-• the nature of the development of pathology.
+• the nature of the development of the pathology.

 • Depending on the location of the damaged muscles, ophthalmoplegia is of two types:

-• Outdoor characterized by muscle damage to the outer side of the eyeball.
-At the same time, his mobility is limited or absent, the patient experiences double vision.
+• Outdoor characterized by damage to the muscles of the outer side of the eyeball.
+His mobility is limited or absent, and the patient experiences double vision.

-• Internal...
+• Internal.
 In this form, the intraocular muscles are weakened or paralyzed.
-The pupil does not respond to light and is constantly in a dilated state.
+The pupil does not react to light and is constantly dilated.

-• According to the degree of damage to the optic nerves, partial and complete ophthalmoplegia are distinguished.
-Partial can be external, in which the work of the oculomotor muscle of the eyelid and the internal muscle is disrupted, if only the nerve columns are paralyzed.
+• Based on the degree of damage to the optic nerves, partial and complete ophthalmoplegia are distinguished.
+Partial can be external, in which the work of the extraocular muscle of the eyelid is disrupted, and internal, if only the nerve columns are affected by paralysis.

-With the full form of the disorder, there is an immobility of the eyeball and a drooping of the upper eyelid, the inability of the pupil to respond to light.
+In the full form of the disorder, there is immobility of the eyeball and drooping of the upper eyelid, and the inability of the pupil to respond to light.

-For the nature of the lesions, ophthalmoplegia is:
+Depending on the nature of the lesions, ophthalmoplegia occurs:

-• Supranuclear causes gaze paralysis as a result of lesions in the cerebral hemispheres.
+• Supranuclear causes gaze paralysis due to lesions in the cerebral hemispheres.
 Patients with this type cannot move their gaze in different directions at will.

-Diagnosis of the type of disease and the causes that cause it is necessary for choosing a treatment method.
+Diagnosis of the type of disease and the causes that cause it is necessary to select a treatment method.

-• CT of the neck and head allows you to determine the size and type of head tumors. which may be a possible cause of the development of the violation;
+• CT scan of the neck and head allows you to determine the size and type of head tumors. which may be a possible cause of the development of the disorder;

-• skull radiography in different projections allows you to see the presence of injuries and the condition of the sinuses;
+• X-ray of the skull in different projections allows you to see the presence of injuries and the condition of the nasal sinuses;

-• eye socket x-ray using a contrast agent, it displays the features of the position and condition of the eyeballs that cannot be seen during visual inspection;
+• x-ray of eye sockets using a contrast agent, displays features of the position and condition of the eyeballs that cannot be seen during visual examination;

-• cerebral angiography makes it possible to identify aneurysms or problems of the circulatory system.
+• angiography of cerebral vessels makes it possible to identify aneurysms or problems of the circulatory system.

-• If neoplasms are detected, additional consultation with an oncologist may be needed.
+• If neoplasms are detected, additional consultation with an oncologist may be required.

 After receiving all the necessary data about the disease and determining the causes, treatment is prescribed.
 It is aimed at eliminating the factors that resulted in the development of ophthalmoplegia, relieving pain and maximizing the restoration of nervous and muscular activity.